 Series Distributed by LBC Financial Services Inc. (1360 René-Lévesque Blvd.
-West, 13th Floor, Montréal, Québec H3G 0A9; 1-800-522-1846; www.laurentianbank.ca/mackenzie)
+West, 13th Floor, Montréal, Québec H3G 0A9; 1-800-522-1846; ww.laurentianbank.ca/mackenzie)

-Series LF and Series LF5 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series LF5), who are enrolled in the LBC Private Banking sponsored fee-for-service program.
-Investors in Series LF5 securities also want to receive a monthly cash flow of 5% per year.
+Series LF securities are offered to retail investors investing a minimum of \$500, who are enrolled in the LBC Private Banking sponsored fee-for-service program.
+Investors in Series LF securities also want to receive a monthly cash flow of 4% per year.

-Series LW and Series LW5 securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
-Investors in Series LW5 securities also want to receive a monthly cash flow of 5% per year.
+Series LW securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
+Investors in Series LW securities also want to receive a monthly cash flow of 4% per year.

 An investor in the Fund may choose among different purchase options that are available under each series.
 These purchase options are a sales charge purchase option and a no-load purchase option.
 The charges under the sales charge purchase option are negotiated by investors with their dealers.
 Not all purchase options are available under each series of the Fund, and the charges for each purchase option may vary among the different series.
+All deferred sales charge purchase options will cease on or prior to June 2022.
 For further details on these purchase options, please refer to the Fund's Simplified Prospectus and Fund Facts.